 Oh!
 There was that one counselor who swam across the whole goddamn lake today!
 That was amazing!
 I was in the canoe that was following him in case he drowned or was eaten alive by pirana.
 I saw that movie with them in it!
 Holy fuck!
 They ate all those kids at that camp!
 We would be so dead out here on this island if those government fish attacked us!
 Or if the Soviets did.
 They would probably attack the USA through Canada first because the Canadians are such big pussies, well except for Bob and Doug MCKenzie.

 I got letters 5 & 6 from my parents and they had some comics from the Sunday paper in them.
 I got a lot of pictures taken as well.
 Gotto go now.
 Goodnight!

 (Yeah, "nothing to special", just an overactive imagination.
 I loved cheezy horror movies [like Pirahna] as a kid, even if they gave me nightmares.
-And Red Dawn was the coolest thing I think I ever saw when it first came out in the mid 80s.
+And Red Dawn was the coolest thing I think I ever saw when it first came out in the mid-80s.
 Oh man, that scene where the commies just start shooting the shit out of the school when they first landed totally blew me away.
-So creepy the way the camera would just cruise on by the dead kids' bodies.
-Don't forget that this was still during the Cold War.
+So creepy the way the camera would just cruise on by the dead kids' bodies as they lay there.
+Don't forget that this was still during the Cold War — we took a commie invasion pretty seriously back then.
 God, I sound old when I say this, but you kids today just don't understand.
-Those Godless commies could've struck at any fucking time!
+Those godless commies could've struck at any fucking time!
 Only Patrick Swayze could have saved us!

 Anyway, other than my early love of movies showing through here, and my early and questionable distrust of Canadians [I must apologize for my younger-self's remarks there, as I had yet to fully appreciate the fine taste of a well crafted Canadian brew], this was just a pretty boring entry.
 Bound to happen at some point.)